checkdigit/typescript-config/README.md

 ## Builder

-`builder` is a command line tool that generates ESM modules from the Typescript source.
+`builder` is a command line tool that generates ESM modules from the TypeScript source.
 It is intended to be used when publishing a package to NPM, or to bundle a package for deployment.
 It uses `tsc` for generating types, and `esbuild` for generating code.